Code of business conduct for authority members

 • Immediately inform the Secretary of any additional conflict of interest issues, as they arise or are envisaged during the course of her/his tenure as an Authority member.

 The Secretary will maintain a confidential register of all such interests which will be updated annually.
-Changes in the interim should be notified to the Secretary as soon as possible by members.
-Only the Chairperson, Chief Executive and Secretary will have access to the register.
+Changes in the interim must be notified to the Secretary as soon as possible by members.
+Only the Chairperson, Chief Executive, Secretary and appointed Governance Officer will have access to the register.

-Any queries regarding the appropriateness of disclosure should be directed by the members to the Chairperson of the Authority.
+Any queries regarding the appropriateness of disclosure should be directed by the members to the Chairperson or Secretary of the Authority.

 Annual Disclosures